Nothing in cart

 Caravanning offers a sense of freedom, but it also comes with its set of challenges, especially when it's time to upgrade or replace essential appliances like our trusty refrigerators.
 It's not just about the cost or the brand; the constraints of installation space in a caravan play a significant role in the decision-making process.

 My trusted Dometic RMD Fridge began showing signs of wear and tear, nudging me towards the market for a replacement.
 Initially, my priority was finding a fridge with dimensions compatible with my van's layout, ensuring I wouldn't have to undertake any significant modifications.
+The Dometic RMD10.5XS 3-Way Fridge seemed like the perfect fit - not only was it dimensionally compatible, but it also boasted of updated specifications.

-designed with the same dimensions.
+But just as I was ready to finalize my decision, I stumbled upon another offering from Dometic: The RCD10.5XES Compressor Fridge designed with the same dimensions.
 This discovery opened up a broader choice for me, between the traditional absorption fridge and the newly introduced compressor variant.

-is evident.
+The caravan community is divided when it comes to choosing between these two types, each having its merits.
+With the growing popularity and advances in solar technology and lithium batteries, the appeal of compressor fridges is evident.
 Their advantages lie in cost-efficiency, superior cooling, and the increasing accessibility of DC power sources.
 The continuous improvements in solar panels and lithium batteries have made them more efficient and affordable, enhancing the allure of compressor refrigerators.

-still hold their ground, especially for those who venture off-grid frequently.
+On the other hand, absorption fridges still hold their ground, especially for those who venture off-grid frequently.
 These units can operate on alternate fuel sources, preserving the caravan's battery power for other essential appliances that solely rely on electricity.
 For instance, if you're someone who relies heavily on air conditioning units (especially those traveling in the northern regions during warmer months), an absorption fridge might make more sense as it allows you to allocate battery power elsewhere.

 Given my travel habits - typically spending a few days in one location before moving - I found the compressor model more suited to my needs.
 My DC to DC charger efficiently replenishes my batteries on travel days, bridging the gap between powered sites.
 Plus, with my avoidance of extreme northern temperatures during peak summer, the air conditioning demand isn't as pressing.